 To make the very best dark chocolate, it’s essential to begin with the highest quality cocoa beans and then use the best and most natural process possible.
 Charley's chocolate is 70% and is handcrafted on site in Mission Beach from cocoa bean to chocolate bar or from cocoa pod from our trees through to chocolate bar.
 We aim for conching to below 20 microns.

 The next step is tempering, a heating process to stabilise the cocoa mass and add the shine.
 Uncontrolled crystallisation of cocoa butter typically results in crystals of varying size, causing the chocolate surface to appear mottled and matte and the chocolate to crumble rather than snap when broken.
 Using melting temperatures from 17 °C to 36 °C, the fats in cocoa butter can crystallise in six different forms with varying strength, texture and appearance properties (polymorphous crystallisation).
 The uniform sheen and crisp bite of properly processed chocolate are the result of consistently small cocoa butter crystals from the tempering process and achieved at melting temperature of 34 °C.

-After tempering, Charley’s chocolate is refrigerated and packaged, ready for dispatch to consumers.
+After tempering, Charley’s chocolate is refrigerated, then unmolded and packaged by hand, ready for dispatch to consumers.